2025–26 Liga Bantrab

-The 2025–26 Liga Guate, also known as Liga Guate Banrural due to sponsorship reasons, is the 73rd season of the Liga Nacional de Guatemala, the top-flight football league in Guatemala.
-The season began on 19 July 2025, when the Apertura 2025 tournament started, and is scheduled to end in May 2026 with the Clausura 2026 tournament second leg final.
+The 2025–26 Liga Nacional de Fútbol de Guatemala, also known as Liga Bantrab due to sponsorship reasons, is the 73rd professional season of the top-flight football league in Guatemala.
+The season is to be divided into two championships—the 2025 Apertura and the 2026 Clausura—each in an identical format and each contested by the same 12 teams.

 Competition format

 Same as previous years, the season was divided into two short tournaments: Torneo Apertura (opening) and Torneo Clausura (closing), each of which crowning its own champion.
 Both Apertura and Clausura tournaments were played under the same format which consisted in a Classification phase and a Final phase.

 In the classification phase, teams played each other twice on a home-and-away round-robin basis.
 The top eight teams at the conclusion of the classification stage advanced to the quarter-finals of the final stage.

 The final phase was played on a single-elimination format and consisted of the quarter-finals, semi-finals and the finals.
 All rounds were played on a home-and-away two-legged basis, with the higher-ranked team in the classification phase of each tie hosting the second leg.
 The quarter-final pairings were pre-determined based on the teams' final position in the classification phase.
 In the semi-finals the teams were re-seeded based also on their final position in the classification phase in order to determine the two pairings.
 The quarter-finals and semi-finals matchups were determined as follows: